Norwegian Forest Cat

-These kind kitties make amazing pets and are surprisingly calm and gentle considering their intimidating size.
+These kind kitties make amazing pets and are instantly recognizable by their huge size and calm and gentle temperament.
 Norwegian forest cats are affectionate, undemanding companions.
-If you can provide lots of love, brushing, and safe surfaces for your cat to climb, the Wegie will make an amazing family pet.
+If you can provide lots of love, attentive brushing, and safe surfaces for your cat to climb, the Wegie will make an amazing family pet.

 Norwegian forest cats typically cost between $800 and $1,500, depending on age, pedigree, location, and other factors.

 Norwegian forest cats are athletic, muscular cats with large bodies.
-These cats typically weigh between 12 and 16 pounds—with males typically being larger than females—and have a long, bushy tail and full coat of fur that makes them appear even larger.
+These cats typically weigh between 12–16 pounds, according to The Cat Fanciers' Association (CFA)—with males typically being larger than females—and have a long, bushy tail and full coat of fur that makes them appear even larger.

 The Norwegian forest cat coat comes in an array of colors and patterns.
 Coat colors include white, black, blue, red, cream, silver, and golden.
-This fluffy cat’s coat can also have solid, bicolor, tortoiseshell, calico, and tabby fur patterns.
-Their eyes are shades of green, gold, or copper—or sometimes a combination of the three.
+This fluffy cat's coat can also have solid, bicolor, tortoiseshell, calico, and tabby fur patterns.
+Their eyes are shades of green, gold, or copper—or a shade somewhere between all three.